 In considering this Question (1) the Working Group should take into account and avoid duplicating other work undertaken by the Working Group in reviewing the TMCH.
 The Working Group should also distinguish between services related to the TMCH database and those provided by the TMCH validator.

 ** Are registry operators relying on the results of the TMCH validation services, or accessing the TMCH database, to provide Additional Marketplace RPMs, and, if so, in what ways?
-Are these uses of the TMCH services or database by these registry operators permitted under ICANN’s current rules for the TMCH?
 Is there language in the current adopted TMCH policy or related documents that expressly permits, prohibits or otherwise addresses such use by registry operators?
 Are registry operators able to provide the same or similar Additional Marketplace RPMs without relying on the TMCH validation services or access to the TMCH database?
-If so, would there be anywhat will be the increase in costs, if any, to stakeholders along the value chain (i.e. brand owners, registries, registrars, other registrants)?
+Will there be an increase in costs?
+If so, what will this be to stakeholders along the value chain (i.e. brand owners, registries, registrars, other registrants)?

 ** SUB TEAM EXPLANATORY NOTE ON QUESTION 2: